kylekellogg/node-mail-merge/TASK.md

 - You should handle whitespace appropriately.

-There are 2 shell scripts which comprise the test harness:
+The shell script which comprises the test harness:

 - A script called run which you must modify to run the program you will write.

-- A script called test which will run your program using the run script and compare the output to the expected output in the "expected" directory.
-The test script will also print "success" or "failure" depending on how the test went.

 Some of the test is intentionally open ended.
 We want to see how you